On this page:

 Youth, through service, engagement, and advocacy are crucial to building a dynamic, inclusive, and forward looking urban environment.
 Students minoring in Youth and Community Engagement will understand the social, economic, political, and cultural aspects of urban communities including the experiences and challenges of families and youth.
 Students in the minor will actively engage in service-learning experiences with K12 schools and community organizations in diverse urban contexts.
 Through their own service-learning experiences, students will learn about the potential and challenges of the pedagogy of civic engagement while they develop the organizational and leadership skills to address issues facing urban youth, schools, and communities.

 Students seeking the minor must successfully complete 9 hours of elective courses selected with the approval of an advisor, along with 9 semester hours of core courses.
 Other courses, including transfer courses, that address youth and families, urban issues, or urban education may be substituted for electives with the approval of an advisor.

-For general questions, admission information, licensure information, and transcript evaluation - please visit with a teacher licensure advisor in the college's Office of Student Services.
-Contact an advisor in Student Services.
+For general questions, admission information, licensure information, and transcript evaluation - please visit with an academic advisor in the CEHS Academic Advising office.

 - Available to all Wright State students

 Submit Major/Minor Change Request form online in WINGS Express.
 (Select the "Registration and Records" menu and then the "Major/Minor Change Request" option.)